core-wg/oscore/draft-ietf-core-object-security.md

 #### Observe {#observe}

 Observe {{RFC7641}} is an optional feature.
-An implementation MAY support {{RFC7252}} and the OSCORE option without supporting {{RFC7641}}.
-This section specifies Observe processing associated to the Partial IV {{observe-partial-iv}} and Observe processing in the presence of RFC 7641 compliant intermediaries {{observe-option-processing}}.
+An implementation MAY support {{RFC7252}} and the OSCORE option without supporting {{RFC7641}}, in which case the Observe related processing specified in this section, {{sequence-numbers}} and {{processing}} can be omitted.
+This section specifies Observe processing associated to the Partial IV ({{observe-partial-iv}}) and Observe processing in the presence of RFC 7641 compliant intermediaries ({{observe-option-processing}}).

 In contrast to e.g. block-wise, the use of Inner and Outer Observe option are not independent.
-Outer Observe is required to support Observe operations in intermediaries, but the additional use of Inner Observe is needed to protect Observe registrations end-to-end (see {{observe-option-processing}}). {{observe-without-intermed}} specifies an alternative Observe processing in the absence of intermediaries.
+Outer Observe is required to support Observe operations in intermediaries, but the additional use of Inner Observe is needed to protect Observe registrations end-to-end (see {{observe-option-processing}}). {{observe-without-intermed}} specifies a simplified Observe processing which is applicable in the absence of intermediaries.

 ##### Partial IV Processing {#observe-partial-iv}